WilliamTd/IDAO-2022-stage1/README.md

 get_minimal_dec()
 ````

-For the augmentations we used rotations and flip on the Z axis
+For the augmentations we used rotations (x,y axis) and flip on the Z axis
  (to switch 1st and 3rd layer)

 ## Training